 It’s amazing how cold a little blast of draughty air can make you!

 - Draughts under doors can be eliminated with draught excluders.
 You can buy stylish ones from homeware shops, or even make your own.

-- If you’ve got a house with wooden floor boards they can also be draughty.
+- If you’ve got a house with wooden floor boards they can also let cold air in.
 Fill in the cracks with floor filler for a permanent solution.